JoshuaLandgraf/PathTracing/README.md

 ### Rendering

-We discovered there were a variety of ways to shade a material with path tracing.
+We discovered there were a variety of ways to shade a material with photon mapping.
 Some methods only use the stored photons for caustics, while others use them most of the lighting features.
 In our code, we experimented with many different approaches and expose them to the user.
 In the simplest case, we treat photons similar to light sources in the Phong shading model and integrate only the light present near the ray / surface intersection.
 However, effects like specular reflection and transmission do not always come out well this way.
 Therefore we also allow for these effects to be handled by using specular and transmissive rays to better simulate these effects.
 We also allow users to control the maximum number of photons to be integrated by specifing a maximum number of photons and a maximum search distance.
 It is also possible to fix the maximum search distance so that all photons in this range are considered instead of a variable number based on actual photons found.
 To account for the fact that more photons will be found in a larger search area, we assume the photons lie on a plane and divide by the circular area (even though we search in a sphere).
 We also expose a number of smoothing methods to the user.
 Photons farther from the point of ray impact can be attenuated using a linear filter, a gaussian filter, or no filter at all.

 ## Render Settings